uwplasma/JAX-in-Cell/paper.md

 A plasma is a collection of free ions and electrons whose self-generated and external electromagnetic fields drive collective behavior.
 Such behavior can be modelled using PIC simulations, which offer a fully kinetic description and enable exploration of complex interactions in modern plasma physics research, such as fusion devices, laser-plasma interactions, and astrophysical plasmas[@birdsall1991plasma].

 However, such simulations can be computationally very expensive, often requiring hardware-specific implementations in low-level languages.
 The current landscape of high-performance production codes such as OSIRIS[@10.1007/3-540-47789-6_36], EPOCH[@Smith2021], VPIC[@10.1063/5.0146529], and WARPX[@WarpX], which are written in C++ or Fortran with MPI/CUDA backends, are highly optimized for massively parallel simulations, often with complex compilation chains, and require external adjoint implementations for optimization.
 This imposes a steep barrier to entry for new developers, making it cumbersome to test new algorithms, as well as to integrate with modern data science workflows.
+On the other hand, open-source educational Python scripts typically lack the performance and capabilities needed to perform cutting-edge research.

 JAX-in-Cell is able to fill this gap by implementing a 1D3V PIC framework entirely within the JAX ecosystem[@jax2018github].
 It is open-source, user-friendly, and developer-friendly, written entirely in Python.
 It addresses three specific needs not met by existing codes: 1) hardware-agnostic high performance; 2) unified explicit and implicit solvers; 3) differentiable physics and AI integration.
 This is achieved using JAX's Just-In-Time (JIT) compilation via XLA, which allows us to achieve performance parity with compiled languages on CPUs, GPUs, and TPUs.
 Therefore, researchers can prototype new algorithms in Python and immediately use them on complex situations and accelerated hardware.
 Furthermore, JAX-in-Cell is inherently differentiable due to its automatic differentiation (AD) capabilities.
 This allows for new research directions such as optimization of laser pulse shapes, parameter discovery from experimental data, or embedding PIC simulations in Physics-Informed Neural Network loops.
 Finally, both an explicit scheme using the standard Boris algorithm[@boris1970relativistic] and a fully implicit, energy-conserving scheme[@CHEN20142391] are available to cross-verify results and perform long simulations with large time steps, a capability often lacking in lightweight tools.